den-taku/cpro-ex/README.md

 ## This code do not work correctly.

-I implements these codes long times ago, so cannot be responsible for.
+I implemented these codes long times ago, so cannot be responsible for.